Chart Color Schemes

 Infrastructure

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified one major project likely affecting this region: Lower Limestone Coast Water Allocation Plan, Limestone Coast Energy Park, Wattle Range Council General Code Amendment, and Melbourne To Adelaide Freight Rail Improvements are key projects, with the following list detailing those most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified a single project likely to impact the region: Lower Limestone Coast Water Allocation Plan, Limestone Coast Energy Park, Wattle Range Council General Code Amendment, and Melbourne To Adelaide Freight Rail Improvements are key projects, with the following list detailing those most relevant.

 Professional plan users can use the search below to filter and access additional projects.